 Battery Life: Life: Up to 2 years

 Like a handful of other Swiss brands, Alpina has embraced smart technology.
-The AlpinerX, which debuted at Baselworld 2018, features a light fiberglass case, a rubber strap, and an aggressively styled dial that combines a digital readout with analog hands.
-The 2020 version is inspired by the most popular versions of the customizable watch, and has the same set of features and an updated smartphone app.
+The AlpinerX features a light fiberglass case, a rubber strap, and an aggressively styled dial that combines a digital readout with analog hands.
+This version is inspired by the most popular versions of the customizable watch and has the same set of features and an updated smartphone app.

 Functions: Heart rate monitor; sleep tracking; smartphone notifications; UV; temperature; altitude; pressure; and north direction; notifications

 Want a smartwatch with Swiss-made elegance (and a Swiss-made price tag)?
 This is your watch.
 The sun-brushed dial, classical watchmaking cues, luxury materials and finishing all work rather nicely to allow you to forget that it's paired with your smartphone and offering you the benefits of current digital tech.